Everything Is Working

 Equity and Tax Sequencing Discipline

-Constructed a forward-looking vesting and diversification cadence to moderate tax compression and reduce single-company dependence.
-RSU liquidation pacing integrated with forward tax projections.
-ISO exercise decisions aligned with AMT guardrails and liquidity buffers.
-No isolated decisions — only sequenced ones.
+Vesting and diversification were sequenced in advance to prevent tax compression and reduce dependence on a single outcome.
+RSU liquidation pacing was aligned with forward tax projections.
+ISO decisions were evaluated within AMT guardrails and liquidity constraints.

 02